 The fourth and fifth lines allude to his ability to draw close to God.
 This distance forces him to cut himself off from the “where trees flower, and spring flows”.

 The use of anaphora in these lines, and the general repetition of phrases, mimics the stuttering voice of someone struggling to find the right words.
-These lines are very human and seeking in their tone.
+These lines are very human.
 It is clear in these stanzas of ‘Ash Wednesday,’ despite the complicated diction and syntax, that Eliot’s speaker is struggling to come to terms with aspects of his faith that trouble him.
-He believes in God and religion, but there is something about its connection to human life that he is contending with.
+He believes in God and religion, but there is something about its connection to human life that he is struggling with.

 He expresses his belief that he can’t change the human condition.
 His renouncements of the “blessèd face” and “the voice” show that he is trying to reject parts of the world that tempt and control him.